Jeffrey-S-Smith/reading-notes-301/class-12.md

 ## Things I want to know more about

+This is reading on CRUD and it's Status Codes Based On REST Methods.
+What error codes you can set up and what they mean.
+This sections is also building a REST API With Node.js, Express, & MongoDB.

 ## Bookmark and Review

 [Status Codes Based On REST Methods. by moesif](https://www.moesif.com/blog/technical/api-design/Which-HTTP-Status-Code-To-Use-For-Every-CRUD-App/),